hellohaptik/docs_haptik/docs/agent-chat/claiming-and-closing.md

 ### Open Completed Chats

+When Team Leads see chats that are wrongly completed, they can reopen these chats to make sure user queries are resolved.

 On the business tab, and on Completed Chats, if agents click on the `Open Chat` option for any chat, then Completed chat assigns again automatically without user messages.
 Refer the green box in image below.

   ![Open Chat](assets/Open_chat.png)